-Since the NBA Draft's inception in 1947, 1,474 players have been drafted in the first round.
-Almost 90 percent of those players came from a Division I school.
+Since the NBA Draft's inception in 1947, around 1,500 players have been drafted in the first round.
+About 90 percent of those players came from a Division I school.
 Chances are, if you picked one at random, they'd have worn blue in college.

 Here’s how the top 20 schools stack up: